Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Methodology

-These scores are then used for weighting word types when clustering (models marked ${\diamond}^+$), reranking top words (models marked ${\diamond}_r$), both (models marked ${\diamond}^+_r$), or neither (models simply ${\diamond}$), i.e., using uniform weights.
+These scores can now be used for \emph{weighting} word types when clustering (${\diamond}^w$), \emph{reranking} top 100 words (${\diamond}_r$) after, both (${\diamond}^w_r$), or neither (simply ${\diamond}$).
+We find that simply using \textbf{tf} outperforms the other weighting schemes (\cref{sec:reranking-schemes}).
+Our results and subsequent analysis in \cref{sec:results} uses \textbf{tf} for weighting and reranking.